-Subaru Forester owners have reported 5 problems related to engine clicking and tapping noises (under the engine and engine cooling category).
+Subaru Forester owners have reported 6 problems related to engine clicking and tapping noises (under the engine and engine cooling category).
 The most recently reported issues are listed below.
 Also please check out the statistics and reliability analysis of Subaru Forester based on all problems reported for the Forester.

 The contact owns a 2011 Subaru Forester.
 While driving approximately 55 mph, a ticking noise emerged from the engine compartment and the oil warning indicator illuminated.
 The vehicle started to slow down and then stopped.
 The contact coasted the vehicle to the shoulder of the road to a complete stop.
 The contact exited the vehicle, raised the hood, and observed smoke around the dipstick.
 The contact checked the oil and found that the reservoir was empty.
 The vehicle was towed to the dealer, but it was closed.
 The manufacturer was notified of the failure.
 The manufacturer advised the contact of a technical service bulletin related to the oil consumption issue, but the vehicle had to be evaluated and then driven 1,200 miles in order for them to replace the engine block assembly.
 The vehicle was not repaired.
 The approximate failure mileage was 87,000.